KernelErr/fourth/README-EN.md

 $ cargo install fourth
 ```

+Or you can download binary file form the Release page.

 ## Configuration

 Fourth will read yaml format configuration file from `/etc/fourth/config.yaml`, here is an minimal viable example: